mohamedelsaka11/mohamedelsaka11/README.md

 ### 👨‍💻 About Me

-- 🎓 Computer Science graduate with a specialization in AI and Data Science
+- 🎓 Computer Science graduate with a specialization in AI and Data Science (Class of 2023)
 - 💡 I build intelligent, end-to-end machine learning solutions using real-world data
 - 🧠 Skilled in Python, SQL, Scikit-learn, TensorFlow, PyTorch, and NLP
 - ⚙️ Experienced in training, optimizing, and deploying AI models